-- To check that the basic Deployment Framework containing Liberator and Transformer has been installed correctly, follow the instructions in the README.txt file supplied with the kit. - If you have problems with the basic installation, contact Caplin Support (see section 13 on page 29). - Once the basic Deployment Framework is up and running, deploy your required blades. - The best way to check that a particular blade is correctly deployed and configured is to start the Caplin Platform Deployment Framework and verify that the feature the blade provides is available. - If you have problems with any of the blades supplied by Caplin Systems, contact Caplin Support (see section 13 on page 29).
+- If you have problems with the basic installation, contact Caplin Support (see "Appendix B: Contacting Caplin Support" on page 32). - Once the basic Deployment Framework is up and running, deploy your required blades. - The best way to check that a particular blade is correctly deployed and configured is to start the Caplin Platform Deployment Framework and verify that the feature the blade provides is available. - If you have problems with any of the blades supplied by Caplin Systems, contact Caplin Support (see "Appendix B: Contacting Caplin Support" on page 32).